kasmr/100-days-of-kasmrs-coding/Challenge_log.md

 Day #21 here.
 I continued doing freecodecamp challenges still :
 1)ES6: Use Destructuring Assignment to Assign Variables from Nested Objects funny thing huh? cant make this challenges, they get me triggered, went to learn by video courses by traversy media!

+Day #22.
+I always get started with freecodecamp challenges and always it makes me triggered, but still......
+1)Destructuring Assignment with the Rest Operator to Reassign Array Elements 2)Use Destructuring Assignment to Pass an Object as a Function's Parameters 3)Create Strings using Template Literals
+4)Write Concise Object Literal Declarations Using Simple Fields 5)Write Concise Declarative Functions with ES6
+6)Use class Syntax to Define a Constructor Function